 Attention foodies!
 There are many tasty (and profitable) food business ideas to make money from your love of food.
 A few examples:

-Sell your signature cookies or other baked goods.
+- Sell your signature cookies or other baked goods.

-Food Truck – Cook up a storm at places people congregate and want to eat – like street fairs, college campuses, parks, and even city streets.
+- Food truck – Cook up a storm at places people congregate and want to eat – like street fairs, college campuses, parks, and even city streets.
 You’ll need the proper licenses and permits, but with a food truck you go where the customers gather instead of waiting for them to come to you.
 Here’s how to start your food truck business.

-Coffee Houses and Tea Cafes – The trend towards cozy and cool places to drink coffee socialize continues to grow strongly.
+- Coffee houses and tea cafes – The trend towards cozy and cool places to drink coffee socialize continues to grow strongly.
 It’s fueled by new and standard coffee drinks such as cold brews and sweet rich drinks.
 To be successful, you need your coffee shop/tea salon to stand out from the competition.
 Will you offer special craft coffee?
 Will you offer exceptional pastries?
 Will your interior design be particularly inviting?
 You also need a great location with a lot of traffic.
 Ideally, a lot of foot traffic.
 Before you lease space, go to the location and count how many people walk by during key time periods.
 Read more about how to open a coffee shop.

-International & Specialty Cooking Classes – From your own kitchen demonstrate the cooking techniques and upload your videos, for which you charge an access fee for the course.
+- International & Specialty Cooking Classes – From your own kitchen demonstrate the cooking techniques and upload your videos, for which you charge an access fee for the course.
 Or you can rent a demonstration kitchen (often available at universities, high schools, and business incubators) and charge a class fee for students to watch you prepare the dishes.